Small Claims Court

 - a ServiceOntario account: if you don’t have one, sign up now

-- a Visa, MasterCard, American Express or online banking account (Interac® Online)
+- a Visa, MasterCard, or Interac debit card

 - the legal name of the person or business you’re suing